 - wide variety of pom poms

-Mary Poppins and I pre-cut circles out of white construction paper.
+We started with some pre-cut circles out of white construction paper, and some of the children cut their own out as well.
 They were all about 3 to 4 inches across.
 I also traced some hat shapes on different color papers.

 When the children sat down at my table during centers, I explained the plan.
 Each letter in their first names would have its own “snowball” (white paper circle).
 The face of their name snowmen would also get one snowball.
 Each child created his snowman’s face and hat first, and there was a lot of creativity at play!
 We had upside-down hats, wiggly eyes on hats, huge button noses, and so many more interesting creations.
 It’s always nice to see each child’s personality and individuality come across in activities like this.